 1. Introduction

 Typically, the beginning of this plan is where you give a brief introduction of what this plan is going to cover.
 While it’s usually at the beginning, most people find it easier to create this 2–3 sentence introduction after formulating all other sections of this plan.
+Think of it as the movie trailer for your sales blockbuster.

 2. Sales team structure